Where do you live?

 What's your favorite pastime?

-I'm proud to admit that I'm a homebody, so spending quality time with family en-casa is the thing I enjoy most during waking hours.
+When I’m not bushcrafting or out on the water fishing, I'm pretty much a homebody.
+Spending quality time with family en-casa is the thing I enjoy most during waking hours.
 When it gets quiet and all goes dark, then I relish getting lost inside my own world with a barrage of word deletions, a hard drive full of notes, gallons upon gallons of coffee, the pulling out of hair (of which I cannot afford to lose) and finally, puddles upon puddles of drool from falling asleep at the keyboard.
 I know...I know...that's a little gross, and I'm sorry...only I'm too lazy at the moment to go back and clean up the puddles—so for now, they stay.

 Where do you draw your writing inspiration from?